Casey O'Brien: Early life and education

-O'Brien was born to Erika and James O'Brien and has two older brothers, Jack and Max.
-She grew up in New York City before moving to Boston at the age of 10.
-She attended Noble and Greenough School in Dedham, Massachusetts during her freshman year.
-She then joined Shattuck-Saint Mary's in Faribault, Minnesota for her sophomore year.
-During her sophomore year, she recorded 37 goals and 43 assists in 56 games.
+O'Brien attended Noble and Greenough School in Dedham, Massachusetts during her freshman year, where she led the team to a gold medal at the New England Championships with 42 points.
+She then transferred to Shattuck-Saint Mary's in Faribault, Minnesota for her sophomore year after attending a hockey camp there and being recruited by coach Gordie Stafford.
+During her sophomore year at Shattuck-Saint Mary's, she recorded 37 goals and 43 assists in 56 games.
 During her junior year, she recorded 52 goals and 42 assists in 49 games and was named the USA Today Girls Hockey Player of the Year.
+Her senior year was limited to 23 games due to double hip surgery for bilateral femoroacetabular impingement (FAI) with torn labrums in both hips, a condition her brothers Jack and Max also experienced.